Stig's Soapbox

 This is a personal blog.
-Opinions expressed here do not reflect those of my employer.
+Opinions here are my own, not my employer's.

 - My hiring experience as a submarine sonar operator in the Norwegian Navy Talks Hiring